IBMIntegration/ibm-event-streams/basic-es.md

 	If it’s not installed, download and install the Java Runtime.
 Use the [adoptium site to download Java](https://adoptium.net/)

-2. Download the sample Kafka Client code [from here:](https://github.com/ibm-cloud-architecture/eda-tech-academy/blob/main/tech-jam/KafkaClient_20230407.zip) to be used on your local laptop.
+2. Download the sample Kafka Client code from here:  [https://github.com/ibm-cloud-architecture/eda-tech-academy/blob/main/tech-jam/KafkaClient_20230407.zip](https://github.com/ibm-cloud-architecture/eda-tech-academy/blob/main/tech-jam/KafkaClient_20230407.zip).

 3. Unzip the downloaded Kafka Client (KafkaClient_YYYYMMDD.zip) into a folder: